peter-can-write/clang-notes/ast-structure.md

 store row, column and source-file information for every single node.

-To traverse the AST and to look for points of interest, we can either use the `RecursiveASTVistor` or `ASTMatcher` classes.
+To traverse the AST and to look for points of interest, we can either use the `RecursiveASTVisitor` or `ASTMatcher` classes.
 Both of these approaches are embedded into LibTooling, which is nice as they save you the effort of traversing the AST yourself -- you only have to operate on it.
 The only downside is that this API is quite unstable.
 The alternative is to use libClang, which is the stable, high-level C API provided by clang.

-The first option we have is to use the `RecursiveASTVistor` technique.
-For this method, we subclass the `RecursiveASTVistor` class, which declares overridable methods that we can redefine for custom behavior.
+The first option we have is to use the `RecursiveASTVisitor` technique.
+For this method, we subclass the `RecursiveASTVisitor` class, which declares overridable methods that we can redefine for custom behavior.
 Among others, the class provides methods to stop the recursive descent of the AST for `Decl`s (`visitDecl`), `Type`s (`visitType`) and more.
 Every such function should return